willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Scroll/Pan: Tap on-screen scroll/pan arrows, or mouse or trackpad Alt-drag.

-Zoom: Tap on-screen zoom controls or the mouse scroll wheel, or trackpad.
+Zoom: Tap on-screen zoom controls, or use the mouse scroll wheel or trackpad.

 Numbers may be entered using engineering notation,